adetaylor/codeclub-python/setup/rationale.md

 ----------------------

 Just because it's easy to edit and for git to merge, so multiple people can be working on these projects without the risk of binary files having merge conflicts.
+It also has the advantage that it can automatically show nicely formatted Python code.

+On the other hand it's proving to be an almighty pain for constructing the Scratch-Python cheatsheet, and it's hopeless for pretty formatting along the lines of the Scratch CodeClub exercises.